jhvanderschee/hugocodex/content/en/add-ons/webshop-simple.md

 ### Introduction

 This is a simple webshop using Stripe that does not require a monthly fee.
 Great for a simple webshop.
-[Checkout the demo!](/simple-donate) Note that this webshop does not use a cart, or extra's like add-ons costs for shipping.
+Check out the [demo](/simple-donate)!
+Note that this webshop does not use a cart, or extra's like add-ons costs for shipping.
 If you are looking for these functionalities, use the [other implementation](/add-ons/webshop).

 ### How it works